Mohammadsarairha/Movies-Library/README.md

 ![WRRC image](/assets/img/WRRC.jpg)

 ## Overview

-The client send HTTP request to the server containing the specifications of the resource the client is asking for,These responses contain a status code and if the request was successful.
+The client send HTTP request to the server containing the specifications of the resource the client is asking for,These responses contain a status code and if the request was successful, The user can communicated through the request method.
+Four of the most common request methods are GET, POST, PUT, and DELTE,Then HTTP response is what is sent by a server to a client in response to an HTTP request.
+These responses contain a status code and if the request was successful,Finally Once the client receives the HTTP response, the browser will render the HTTP response body message.

 ## Getting Started

 1. Create server.js file